3410/7100 – Code of Conduct Part 1

 Referrals

-c) Knowingly and unlawfully possesses marijuana in violation of Penal Law S 221.
-05. A single violation of S 221.
-05 will be a sufficient basis for filing a PINS petition.
+- Knowingly and unlawfully possesses marijuana in violation of Penal Law S 221.05.
+A single violation of S 221.05 will be a sufficient basis for filing a PINS petition.

-b) Any student 14 or 15 years old who qualifies for juvenile offender status under the Criminal Procedure Law S 1.
-20 (42).
+- Any student 14 or 15 years old who qualifies for juvenile offender status under the Criminal Procedure Law S 1.20 (42).

-c) The superintendent is required to refer students aged 16 or older or any student 14 or 15 years old who qualifies for juvenile offender status to the appropriate law enforcement agency.
+- The superintendent is required to refer students age 16 or older or any student 14 or 15 years old who qualifies for juvenile offender status to the appropriate law enforcement agency.

-Such consideration will be made in the context of a disciplinary hearing held pursuant to Education Law §3214 prior to the imposition of any student suspension in excess of five (5) days.
-This policy shall not override or alter any obligation of the district to provide the suspended student with appropriate alternate education during the suspension, if required.
+Such consideration will be had within the context of a disciplinary hearing held under Education Law §3214 before the imposition of any student suspension over five (5) days.
+This policy shall not override or alter any obligation of the District to provide the suspended student with appropriate alternate education during the period of his/her suspension if required.

 X. Alternative Instruction